rafaelmartins/old.rafaelmartins.eng.br/content/post/gentoo-electronics-status.rst

   mentoring anyone to join Gentoo as developer, but I'm sure that some senior developer will be glad to help you join the team if you are really interested.

-- Write test benches: Electronics software is kinda esoterical.
+- Write test benches: Electronics software is kinda esoteric.
 Arch testers usually are not specialists, then we should provide good test benches to make their life easier when stabilizing our packages.